justinnauta/college-finder/README.md

 # College Finder

 This application allows users to find college websites based on their search parameters, such as keyword or country.
 The information for the colleges comes from a combination of two different APIs.
 Colleges can then be added to a list of favorites, which is saved to local storage.
+You can view a live version [here.](https://people.rit.edu/jrn2778/330/project3/)

 ### Note
 This application was previously made as an academic project.
 I moved the code to this new repository for posterity and reference purposes.
 Find more of my projects at [justinnauta.com](https://justinnauta.com)